Lansinoh Moms' Club

 The Nosy Neighbors

 One of the toughest challenges that come from nursing an older baby is the comments from friends, family, and even strangers.
 “You’re still breastfeeding?!” is, unfortunately, not uncommon to hear for moms who nurse older babies.
-Do not let anyone’s judgment impact the decision to do what is best for you and your family.
-Come up with a quick response so you’re never caught off guard, like “I’m parenting the way that feels right to me” or “the American Academy of Pediatrics recommends breastfeeding until baby is one year old – I’m just following doctor’s orders!”
+Do not let anyone’s judgment impact the decision to do whatever you decide is best for you and your family.
+Come up with a quick response, like “I’m parenting the way that feels right to me,” so you’re never caught off guard.